Who can help you choose the right university for you?

 👎 It can be overwhelming, though.
 Sorting through the hordes of information can be like navigating a maze while blindfolded!
 Plus, you have time constraints on top of studying and revising for exams.
 With strict deadlines to be met, you cannot afford to procrastinate or miss submission deadlines, assuming you have been able to nail down your choices.

 University / Career Counsellors

-Most high schools have university or career advisors in place to help students decide what to do when they leave school, whether that is going to university, taking a gap year, or going straight into an apprenticeship or career.
+Most high schools have university or career advisors in place to help students decide what to do when they leave school, choose the right university, take a gap year, or go straight into an apprenticeship or career.

-👍 School-based counsellors support their students by identifying their interests, outlining options for course selection, entry requirements and the application process, if a student decides to go on to higher education.
+👍 School-based counsellors support their students choose the right university by identifying their interests, outlining options for course selection, entry requirements and the application process, if a student decides to go on to higher education.
 They may also review personal statements or letters of motivation and organise university tour visits.

 👍 If an alternative route to higher education is chosen, they can help identify a student's interests and passions, and guide them through the process of writing a CV and applying for an apprenticeship or job.